-Traditional IP networks are complex and hard to manage.
-Software-Defined Networking (SDN) [1], which separates the network's control logic from the underlying routers and switches, has become an important technology that enables flexible traffic control and network management.
 SDN switches are usually very expensive; thus, the deployment of SDN is usually a gradual process.
-In practice, we see networks where traditional IP routers and SDN switches coexist.
-This kind of networks are referred to as hybrid SDN networks [2], [3].
+In addition, to prevent possible service disruption, we cannot upgrade all the devices at once, and it is sometimes impractical to upgrade all the devices.
+In practice, we usually see networks where traditional IP routers and SDN switches coexist.
+This kind of networks are usually referred to as hybrid SDN networks [5] [6].
 SDN switches also have IP router functionalities.
 In the rest of the paper, we use routers and switches interchangeably.

-In this paper, we consider using SDN switches to improve the network's fault tolerance.
-Specifically, given an IP network topology, we consider replacing some of the IP routers with designated switches, which may or may not be SDN switches, in order to allow the network to recover from any singlelink failure.
-Because SDN switches are expensive, we aim to minimize the number of SDN switches needed, in order to minimize the cost of providing such fault tolerance.
+In this paper, we consider using SDN switch to improve the network's faulttolerance.
+Specifically, given an IP network topology, we consider replacing some of the IP routers with designated switches, which may or may not be SDN switches, in order to allow the network to recover from any single-link failure.
+Because SDN switches are expensive, we aim to minimize the number of SDN switches needed, in order to minimize the cost of providing such fault-tolerance.
 We want to emphasize that the fault tolerance we want to achieve here is very different from that of traditional routing protocols.
-When a failure happens, in traditional routing protocols, the failure information needs to be propagated to a considerable part of the network, and reactive computing is usually required before
+When a failure happens, in traditional routing protocols, the failure information needs to be propagated to a considerable part of the network, and reactive computing is usually required before the network stablizes.
+In our design, the affected traffic can be immediately redirected to designated switches; thus, the network can recover from the failure very fast.